-In 2021, we were again assessed by Sustainalytics, Ecovadis, VE (Moody's ESG) and CDP.
-We maintained our good ratings from Ecovadis (Gold label, we ranked among the top 5% of companies assessed by EcoVadis in terms of ESG achievements), VE (rating of 47, +1 compared to 2020) and Sustainalytics (rating of 12.2 which indicates low risk).
-We received a B rating from CDP, which assesses our governance, policy and performance in terms of energy transition and carbon reduction trajectory.
-All these ratings are now among the best in the sector.
+In 2022, we were again assessed by Sustainalytics, Ecovadis, Moody's ESG, CDP and MSCI.
+We maintained our good rating from Ecovadis (Gold label, we ranked among the top 5% of companies assessed by Ecovadis in terms of ESG achievements), Moody's ESG (rating of 47, stable versus 2021) and Sustainalytics (rating of 14.2 which indicates low risk).
+We received a B rating from CDP.
+At last MSCI awarded the Loxam Group with a BBB rating for ESG policies.
+All these ratings are among the best in our sector.